 • new policies – full payment of premium and fees on or before the inception date of the policy;

 • mid-term adjustments to existing policies – full payment of any additional premium and fees on or before the effective date of the change;

 • renewals – full payment of premium and fees prior to the renewal date.

-We normally accept payment by debit or credit card.
+We normally accept payment by cash, cheque, debit or credit card or monthly instalment (full details available on request).
 It is imperative that you comply with all payment terms and due dates set out in this paragraph or any such other terms and dates which we agree can be substituted for any of them.
 In the event that you fail to pay any premium or other fees due then your insurer may cancel your policy from the inception or renewal date and any claims submitted may be rejected.

 18. IMPORTANT INFORMATION RELATING TO RENEWAL OF POLICIES

 Prior to the expiry of your policy where we will be inviting a renewal we (or your insurance company) will endeavour to send you details of the cost and terms to renew your policy.
 On occasions your renewal may be offered with a different insurer, however, we will notify you if this is the case in writing before the renewal date.
 This may happen in response to changes to your products, or the availability of new products, or in response to changes in your circumstances.
 In order to protect your interests relating to the risks/property you have insured, and in the event that we do not receive your instructions and payment prior to the date of renewal, we reserve the right (but shall have no obligation) to renew your policy and (in the case of direct debit/instalment payments) to continue to accept payment from you unless and until you specifically notify us or your insurance company in writing that you wish to cancel your policy.
 In circumstances where we have assumed (in the absence of instructions to the contrary) that renewal is required you may be liable to make payment to us and/or your insurance company.